cjnankervis/Re-Climate/README.md

 ## Departures (Anomalies)
 **Country-wide ASCII grid/ town or city CSV provided at a monthly granularity; a departure forecast useful for a big-picture seasonal overview

-Like the monthly centiles request, anomalies provide a country-wide mapped overview of departures from a **climatological average** to assess whether the seasonal forecast period is likely to be warmer/ cooler or wetter/ drier than the average monthly conditions over the most recent years.
+Like the monthly forecasts request, anomalies provide a country-wide mapped overview of departures from a **climatological average** to assess whether the seasonal forecast period is likely to be warmer/ cooler or wetter/ drier than the average monthly conditions over the most recent years.
 To request this climate data on a regular 5km grid, see [anomalies example input](https://github.com/cjnankervis/Re-Climate/blob/main/Example_Requests/Anomalies_example.json).
 See further [documentation](https://re-climate.earth/docs/gridded-datasets/).
 To visualise ASCII output data please see [Visualise_ASCII.py](https://github.com/cjnankervis/Re-Climate/blob/main/Visualise_ASCII.py).

 ### Departure Type